Fox's Book of Martyrs

 servant who had followed your brother to the Burmese camp came in and informed

-me that his master had arrived, and was conducted to
+me that his master had arrived, and was

-sad intelligence that he saw Mr. Judson go out of the palace yard,
+returned with the sad intelligence that he saw Mr.

-to one of the prisons; and that it was reported in town,
+Judson go out of the palace yard, accompanied by two or three Burmans, who conducted him to one of the prisons; and that it was reported in town, that he was

-to dispatch Moung Ing to our friend, the governor of the
+sufficient composure to dispatch Moung Ing to our friend, the governor of the

 north gate, and begged him to make one more effort for the release of Mr.